Top Chocolate Cities in the World you Need to Visit

-The culinary capital of the world has to be first on this list because if anyone knows France, they know it has some of the best chocolate traditions in the world.
+The culinary capital of the world has to be first on this list.
+If anyone knows France, they know it has some of the best chocolate traditions in the world.

 Although Parisian cafes are widely famous for their pastries a deeper look will highlight the amazing love Paris has with chocolate.

-Paris is full of beautiful chocolate shops and is also known for its hot chocolate.
+Paris is full of beautiful chocolate shops and hot chocolate.

 Parisian chocolate might not be widely known as some of the other cities on this list, but their chocolate is second to none.

 Top Chocolate Shops to Visit in Paris

 Maison Pralus' story starts in Roanne, a small town outside of Lyon where Auguste Pralus opened his first chocolate shop.
 His son Francois Pralus took over in 1988, Francois has won a multitude of awards for his amazing chocolate creations.
 Pralus has invested in a plantation in Madagascar, allowing the chocolate maker to oversee the entire process from bean to bar.

 Today, Pralus has four unique shops throughout Paris, where you can try a range of chocolates from confections to bars.

 If you would like to find out more about Pralus, you can visit our online chocolate shop, we have a wide range of Pralus chocolate bars.

 Chapon Chocolat is a creation by Patrice Chapon, a multi-award winning chocolatier and chocolate visionary.
 Before becoming his own chocolatier, he worked various culinary jobs.
 One of Patrice's early culinary jobs was as an official ice cream maker for the Buckingham Palace, where he satisfied the British royal family’s sweet tooth with his fresh fruit sorbets and ice cream.